jaypeche/picoscope-overlay/README.md

 ```

-* The launcher of the picoscope is available at Applications\/Electronics\/PicoScope
+* PicoScope launcher is available at Applications\/Electronics\/PicoScope